 Loyola's BBA/MSA degree program is rigorous yet flexible.
-Interested and qualified students must apply to complete the master's portion of the program by the first semester of their junior year in order to take advantage of some MSA program course reduction opportunities.
+Interested and qualified students should apply to complete the master's portion of the program during the second semester of their junior year to take advantage of an MSA program 2-course reduction opportunity.

 Students can apply to the MSA program at any time during their academic career.
 BBA/MSA students can complete the graduate coursework component in one year.

 - Prepares students for the CPA, CMA, CFE, and CIA examinations, and meets the 150-hour requirement for CPA examination

 - Provides accounting depth and breadth beyond what is gained from the typical undergraduate education